Last Updated on May 28, 2023 by Ellen

 If those key basics are the ‘secrets’ on how we got here, it’s time to share the secret on how we stay here: by sticking to a budget.

-That’s why we are *budget* slow travelers.
+That’s why we are *budget* slow travelers in early retirement.

 Did you know Earth Vagabonds spent 2+ pandemic years in the Philippines?